×

 WHO/ILO Publish New Guide on Health and Safety of Health Workers (2022).
 Communitymedicine4all.

 Joint ILO/WHO Guidelines on Health Services and HIV/AIDS (2005).
-International Labour Organization.
+International Labor Organization.

 Infection Control Standard Precaution in Health Care (2006).
 World Health Organization.

 COVID-19 and Health Facilities: Checklist of Measures to be Taken in Health Facilities (2020).
-International Labour Organization.
+International Labor Organization.

 Rights, Roles and Responsibilities of Health Workers, Including Key Considerations for Occupational Safety and Health.
 World Health Organization.

 The Joint WHO-ILO-UNAIDS Policy Guidelines on Improving Health Workers’ Access to HIV and TB Prevention, Treatment, Care and Support Services: A Guidance Note (2010).
-International Labour Organization.
+International Labor Organization.

 Joint WHO/ILO Guidelines on Post-Exposure Prophylaxis (PEP) to Prevent HIV Infection (2007).
-International Labour Organization.
+International Labor Organization.

 6.2 Violence/Harassment